genuinetools/img/README.md

 able to build container images as an unprivileged user.

-Running unprivileged allows companies who use LDAP and other login mechanisms to use `img` without needed root.
+Running unprivileged allows companies who use LDAP and other login mechanisms to use `img` without needing root.
 This is very important in HPC environments and academia as well.

 Currently this works out of the box on a Linux machine if you install via